nans/Magestudy/README.md

 yourDomain/index.php/controller/test
 yourDomain/index.php/controller/test/check

 ## CronExample
-Shows how create Cron tasks and Cron groups in Magento 2
+Shows how to create Cron tasks and Cron groups in Magento 2
 Result in /var/log/.debug.log: "Cron task was started at ..."

+Answer on question: How are scheduled jobs configured?

 ## Event
 Shows how use events in Magento 2